epandurski/swaptacular.github.io/_posts/2022-07-03-what-is-a-currency-peg.md

 exchanges in the spirit of [Circular Multilateral Barter](https://epandurski.github.io/swaptacular/cmb/cmb-general.pdf).

-Allowing automatic currency exchanges in Swaptacular was a key goal since the beginning.
+Allowing automatic currency exchanges in Swaptacular has been a key goal since the beginning.
 All the underlying protocols are designed to support it, and I hope that in the not so distant future, we will have the time and resources to implement it.